anujparakh/prediction-manager/GETTING_STARTED.md

 1. Go to [clerk.com](https://clerk.com/) and sign up
 2. Create a new application:
    - Click **"Create Application"**
-   - Name: "Stock Prediction Manager - Dev"
+   - Name: "Financier - Dev"
    - Enable **Email** authentication
    - Click **"Create Application"**
 3. Copy your API keys from the dashboard: